aiedward/Kaggle---Bag-of-Words-Meets-Bag-of-Popcorns-using-Word2vec-in-R/README.md

 ## Kaggle Bag of Words Meets Bag of Popcorns using Word2vec in R
-Solution to Bag of words meets bag of popcorns using word2vec in R
+An entry to Bag of words meets bag of popcorns using word2vec in R

 To get competion data, click [here](https://www.kaggle.com/c/word2vec-nlp-tutorial)